lucidrains/CoLT5-attention/README.md

 Update: unsure of how the routing normalized scores for the key-values are used.
 Did some improvising there, <a href="https://github.com/lucidrains/CoLT5-attention/blob/main/colt5_attention/transformer_block.py#L86">scaling the projected values</a>, but if you think you know the answer, please open an issue

+Update 2: seems to work well with the improvisation above

 ## Appreciation

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work on cutting edge artificial intelligence research